 ES-24 - The exhaust from the #1 and #2 Germ Dryers are each routed through two high efficiency cyclones (W245892, W245893, and W245898, W245895 respectively).
 These cyclones control PM emissions.
 The emissions from the #1 Germ Dryer cyclones then are routed to the DC Scrubber (W628851).
-The exhaust from this scrubber is then routed to the solid fuel, wood, or Deltak boiler (EP-Y, 62F, or M) for odor control as explained in ES-23 above.
+The exhaust from this scrubber is then routed either the Keeler (ES-62C) or the SCS (ES-62F) boilers for odor control as explained in ES-23 above.
 The exhaust from the #2 Germ Dryer is routed through the Feed Dryers in ES-23 to provide inlet air.
-These emissions follow the circuitous route through the cyclones and scrubbers used by the processes in ES-23 to eventually go through the solid fuel, wood, or Deltak boiler (EP-Y, 62F, or M) for odor control.
+These emissions follow the circuitous route through the cyclones and scrubbers used by the processes in ES-23 to eventually go through the either the Keeler (ES-62C) or the SCS (ES-62F) boilers for odor control.
 All emissions from this process are associated with the emissions from these boilers.